QuTech-Delft/cQASM-spec/README.md

    maybe a simulator.
 Keep in mind that a programming language is an interface between components, and changing interfaces should be avoided as much as possible.
 Therefore, when you have to change it, change as much as possible.

+ - Nevertheless, the new features are to be chosen such that they do not fundamentally emburden other parts of the toolchain, notably compilation.

  - Take the chance to re-engineer the syntax of the language to get rid of strange and annoying exceptions in the grammar and lexical rules, at the